XanaduAI/Xanadu-Quantum-Codebook/nodes/G.1/Lesson.md

 <img src="pics/new-amp-1.svg" width="500px">

 The second state is the solution.
-We want to somehow increase its amplitude so we're more likely to observe it when we take a measurement.
+We want to somehow increase its amplitude, so we're more likely to observe it when we take a measurement.
 Our first step, as usual, is to apply the oracle, which flips the sign of the amplitude for $\vert \mathbf{s}\rangle$:

 <img src="pics/new-amp-2.svg" width="500px">